 My last book, published by Viking Penguin in February 2015, has proven a fascinating and revealing project.
 It’s about the personal experience of illegitimacy – from parents’ and children’s point of view – from the end of the First World War to the dawn of the permissive age in the 1960s.
 There has apparently been a complete change in attitude to bastards since then.
 Why?
 How can something mean so much to one generation, and so little to the next?

 The National Council for the Unmarried Mother and her Child was founded in 1918 in response to the number of ‘fatherless’ wartime babies, and one of the WI’s first national campaigns was in support of the Bastardy Bill in 1920, lobbying for legal and financial support for single mothers.
 That seemed a good place to begin.
 And sexual intercourse was invented in 1963, according to poet Philip Larkin; the sixties brought us the Pill and the abortion act, too.

 Like Bluestockings, In the Family Way is based on first-hand accounts, and tells a story which at times will be shocking to a liberal modern audience.
 It has its triumphs, too, and plenty of evidence that the human spirit can find strength, humour, and forgiveness in the most difficult of circumstances.
 The reviews have been great: here’s a link to a digest: Reviews.
-The paperback comes out early next year.
+The paperback came out in 2016.

 A FORCE TO BE RECKONED WITH.